AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 #### Overall-View

 **Overall-View** is the default view, allowing you to see all patients and appointments on one screen.
-This view is useful for finding patients or appointments, which are commands that you will learn later!
+This view is useful for finding patients or appointments, which you will learn how to do later!

 ![UiOverallView](images/Ui.png)